 So, as a result, it involves your payment for the time that the team spends on the development of your product.
 It may be 160 hours or more (in case overtime is included), which poses a budget planning challenge.

 9. Which Country Is Suitable for Setting Up Dedicated Team?

 Choose the country in which it will be comfortable for your business to operate.

 - Take time zones into account.
 The in-house and dedicated teams should have at least a couple of hours of a working time overlap to organize online communication.
 If you are OK with minimal time overlaps, opt for offshore outsourcing, while achieving a greater time overlap is possible if you choose nearshore outsourcing.

 - Mind the distance.
 It matters much for some companies.
 If you plan to visit your dedicated team on a regular basis or if the team members have to attend the headquarters every now and then, it’s better to have a remote team nearby or at least in a location that is comfortable for travel.

 - Consider the labor market.
 It’s vital to conduct preliminary research and examine the talent pool available in the target outsourcing location.
 You should also pay attention to the quality and level of candidates’ education in that location to be sure that your dedicated team will grow sustainably with new worthy talent added on demand.

 - Legal aspects matter.
-Make sure to find a destination country for your dedicated team with which you have no legal frictions.
-For instance, the U.S. companies work with European ones without problem if both have a VAT number.
-Having a remote team in the your country is associated with higher expenditure as the tax deductions will be more considerable.
+Make sure to find a destination country for your dedicated team with which you have no legal fiction.
+For instance, the U.S. companies work with European ones without a problem if both have a VAT number.
+Having a remote team in your country is associated with higher expenditure as the tax deductions will be more considerable.

 - Think of banking issues in advance.
 Take into account that some countries do not accept PayPal for financial transfers.
 Thus, you need to plan some alternative payment methods to organize timely salary transfers to your dedicated developers without excessive fees.